 And for the full happiness and enjoyment of life, don’t be afraid to indulge in less nutritious foods too, from time to time.
 Your sanity will thank you.

-6. Eat These Special Foods To Increase Breast Milk
+7. Eat Special Foods To Increase Breast Milk

 Beyond the regular “healthy and balanced diet” recommendations, there are certain foods that boost milk supply naturally.
 Of course, they aren’t going to work a miracle, but every little bit helps when struggling with a low milk supply.